Souloid/quartzPages/docs/features/explorer.md

 Want to customize it even more?

 - Removing explorer: remove `Component.Explorer()` from `quartz.layout.ts`
-  - (optional): After removing the explorer component, you can move the [[table of contents | Table of Contents]] component back to the `left` part of the layout
+  - (optional): After removing the explorer component, you can move the [[docs/features/table of contents| Table of Contents]] component back to the `left` part of the layout
 - Changing `sort`, `filter` and `map` behavior: explained in [[#Advanced customization]]
 - Component:
   - Wrapper (Outer component, generates file tree, etc): `quartz/components/Explorer.tsx`